On an official visit to Spain, Prince and Princess Takamado pay a courtesy call on King Juan Carlos and Queen Sofia at La Zarzuela Palace.

 H.I.H.
 Princess Ayako celebrated her coming-of-age in September 2010.

 In March 2013, Her Highness graduated Josai International University and was accepted into the graduate school.
-Her Highness continues to attend ceremonies and functions at the palace when studies permit.
+Her Highness studies abroad at Camosun College, Canada.